 Spiritual Underwear (Astral Shells)

-When we die, we shed our body in the same way we would remove our clothes.
+When we die, we shed our bodies in the same way we would remove our clothes.
 At the same time, we shed part of our astral body–the part that acts as the interface between the physical and the spiritual.
 This is the part that allows the spirit to use the will to move the body or make the brain function.
-It is not quite gross matter or spirit.
+It is not quite a gross matter or spirit.
 I suppose we could call it our spiritual underwear.

 Some mystical teachers say that, after death, the astral body separates from the physical body and also from the causal body.
 It becomes an “astral shell”’ that has no inherent consciousness of its own.
 It may occasionally manifest as a ghost.
 The Hindus call it the Bhuta, when it is released as a separate entity from the body and spirit.
 They consider it to be a devil.
 Indeed, some practitioners of the black arts use discarded “astral shells” as vehicles for their sorcery.
-Unlike the Tulpas of Tibet, that are created by intensive visualization, these entities have a material basis to them.
+Unlike the Tulpas of Tibet, which is created by intensive visualization, these entities have a material basis for them.

-But, there are a number of flaws to the arguments.
+But, there are a number of flaws in the arguments.
 First, these arguments are put forward by people who are not mediumistic and who have no direct experience of what it’s like to make a communication.
 When the spirit links, I become aware of the whole of the spirit person.
 I sense their memories, their thoughts, and their feelings of love towards the recipient of the message.
-The evidence they convey is often filled with humour, and it carries with it the whole weight of the human personality.
+The evidence they convey is often filled with humor, and it carries with it the whole weight of the human personality.
 This is not an animated astral shell; it is a fully functioning consciousness.

 References and Works Cited